Aberdeen

 Exit the gallery via its main front entrance on Wong Chuk Hang; next to the Caltex gas station, cross to the other side of Wong Chuk Hang Road by using the overhead pedestrian bridge.
 Time allowing, visit Art Projects Gallery in Vita Tower, which was founded in 2010.
 The gallery is a contemporary art space as well as an art advisory, established by their founders who are also trained architects.

-Then head directly to the next gallery on the itinerary – Cheer Bell Gallery .
+Then head directly to the next gallery on the itinerary – Cheer Bell Gallery.
 Established in 2015, it is a small homegrown gallery promoting modern and contemporary ink art in the city, mainly exhibiting emerging young talents and local artists.

 Wamono Art

-Along the Wong Chuk Hung Road, Wamono Art excites gallery lovers who are passionate about contemporary Japanese arts and crafts!
+Along the Wong Chuk Hung Road, Wamono Art excites gallery lovers who are passionate about contemporary Japanese arts and crafts.
 Founded in 2016 in Hong Kong and Tokyo, the gallery’s name ‘wamono’ consists of ‘wa = Japanese’ and ‘mono = piece / physical object / oneness’.
 In accordance with the meaning in its name, the gallery focuses on showcasing emerging and established contemporary Japanese artists, whether through their ambitions, experiences, philosophies or unique aesthetics.

 SC Gallery

 Lastly, visit Lucie Chang Fine Arts.
-Founded in 2011 by Lucie Chang, the gallery moved to this area from Sheung Wan in 2020, and is known for its group of artists working in the trendy cartoon, street and pop art genres.
+Established in 2011 by Lucie Chang, the gallery moved to this area from Sheung Wan in 2020, and is known for its group of artists working in the trendy cartoon, street and pop art genres.
 L+ is a new arm of the gallery representing youth culture, and which seeks to build more connections with the public through its various programmes.

 TIN WAN